EasyCorp/EasyAdminBundle/Resources/doc/tutorials/upload-files-and-images.md

 }
 ```

-The `image` properties stores just the name of the uploaded image and it's
+The `image` property stores just the name of the uploaded image and it's
 persisted in the database.
 The `imageFile` property stores the binary contents
 of the image file and it's not persisted in the database (that's why it doesn't
 define a `@ORM` annotation).